jacksonianrtaylor/movie_rec_proj/README.md

     -The movies ratings that are part of (movies ratings of corresponding user) are all movies that are present in the train set or the test set

     -movies that are not rated by the user are given an average rating for that movie equal to...
-    [mean rating for the corresponding movie for every user who rated it in the train data and test data] -Then the data is normalized by subtracting the mean for each entry which is again...
+    [mean rating for the corresponding movie for every other user who rated it in the train data and test data] (loosely speaking)
+    -Then the data is normalized by subtracting the mean for each entry which is again...
-    [mean rating for the corresponding movie for every user who rated it in the train data and test data]
+    [mean rating for the corresponding movie for every other user who rated it in the train data and test data] (loosely speaking)

     same svd idea:
     [-The matrix factorization is created with the svd function on the normalized ratings